ziur/sdfc-idea/_docs/retrieve.md

 Scenario:

-When you want to retrieve a file and it doesn't exit in your organization it shows a warning message.
+When you want to retrieve a file and it doesn't exist in your organization it shows a warning message.

 command: